Presented by the National Screen Institute – Canada (NSI)

 What does CBC New Indigenous Voices offer?

-The overall objective of CBC New Indigenous Voices (formerly NSI New Voices) is to deliver a culturally-sensitive, well-rounded understanding of industry job requirements and inspire young Indigenous people by exposing them to a variety of creative and challenging employment opportunities in film, TV and digital media.
+The overall objective of CBC New Indigenous Voices is to deliver a culturally-sensitive, well-rounded understanding of industry job requirements and inspire Indigenous creators by introducing them to a variety of creative and challenging employment opportunities in film, television and digital media.

 Three spots in the course may be available to qualified applicants who live outside Winnipeg and can cover the cost of living in Winnipeg for the duration of the course.